formester/formester-site/content/blog/web-forms-how-and-where-to-use-them-for-your-business.md

 A few ways on how forms can help your business are discussed below:

-**1. ACQUIRING LEADS:** The most important functionality of web-forms is undoubtedly, **acquiring leads**.
-If you set up a [contact form](/templates/) and ask your potential clients for their emails, you can easily create an extensive **emailing-list**.
-Adding a checkbox asking your users to subscribe to your **monetized newsletter** or even for simply allowing that they receive your **promotional offers**, can go a long way with regard to both **traffic** to your website as well as [brand-building](https://freshsparks.com/successful-brand-building-process/).
+**1. ACQUIRING LEADS:** The most important functionality of web-forms is undoubtedly, acquiring leads.
+If you set up a [contact form](/templates/) and ask your potential clients for their emails, you can easily create an extensive emailing-list.
+Adding a checkbox asking your users to subscribe to your monetized newsletter or even for simply allowing that they receive your promotional offers, can go a long way with regard to both traffic to your website as well as [brand-building](https://freshsparks.com/successful-brand-building-process/).

 **2. GATHERING FEEDBACK:** The most important thing after acquiring a customer, is to get them to give you feedback.
-They can be used in the form of **testimonials** and can be helpful for **showcasing your performance**.
+They can be used in the form of testimonials and can be helpful for showcasing your performance.
 Also, worthwhile feedback from even a small percentage of your customer base, might just end up giving you the breakthrough you were seeking for your product.
-Besides, it helps you to **connect better with your customers** and they feel a better sense of connection with your brand. **Value the customers & they value your brand!**
+Besides, it helps you to connect better with your customers and they feel a better sense of connection with your brand.
+Value the customers & they value your brand!

-**3. ONLINE RETAILING:** People who don’t want to bear the expenses incurred by an e-commerce website may start selling products and services online using a form tool which allows for [payment integrations](https://formester.com/integrations/).**4.
-LINK-BUILDING & WEBSITE TRAFFIC:**  Forms are a viable method to **gain valuable input** from your users, in the manner of **images, feedback, reviews, comments & even entire blog posts**.
+**3. ONLINE RETAILING:** People who don’t want to bear the expenses incurred by an e-commerce website may start selling products and services online using a form tool which allows for [payment integrations](https://formester.com/integrations/).

+**4. LINK-BUILDING & WEBSITE TRAFFIC:**  Forms are a viable method to gain valuable input from your users, in the manner of images, feedback, reviews, comments & even entire blog posts.
 The responses thus received, may act as [traffic sources](https://seodesignchicago.com/marketing/what-is-a-traffic-source/) and help in [back-linking](https://moz.com/learn/seo/backlinks) as well.
 All this, and the users don’t even have to have access to the backend of your website.

-**5. EVENT/SEMINAR/WEBINAR BASED FORMS:** In case **event, seminar & webinar sign-ups** are a large part of your product/service growth, forms again have a vital role to play.
+**5. EVENT/SEMINAR/WEBINAR BASED FORMS:** In case event, seminar & webinar sign-ups are a large part of your product/service growth, forms again have a vital role to play.
 For instance, businesses that depend on generating funding through websites like [KickStarter](https://www.kickstarter.com/) & [Indiegogo](https://www.indiegogo.com/), often require a large emailing/contact list for promotions/deals/advertisements and forms are a sophisticated way to build this list.

 **6. SURVEYS:** Gone are the days, where surveys were conducted by going door-to-door.
 Surveys are now-a-days not only conducted for government/official/institutional purposes but also serve as a resource for case-studies, researches and large-scale studies.
-Large websites like [HubSpot](https://blog.hubspot.com/service/surveys), [Ahrefs](https://ahrefs.com/), etc. often have **annual blogs showcasing statistics for various topics**.
+Large websites like [HubSpot](https://blog.hubspot.com/service/surveys), [Ahrefs](https://ahrefs.com/), etc. often have annual blogs showcasing statistics for various topics.
 These statistics are indeed obtained through survey forms & their analysis.
-This also improves the **user engagement** on the website.
+This also improves the user engagement on the website.

 ### H﻿OW WEB FORMS CAN BE THE GAME-CHANGER FOR YOUR BUSINESS?

-Forms are one of the most **essential & economic tools** as regards digital transformation of a business.
-They are **effective sources of data collection, storage & management**.
-They help **streamline business processes** thereby **improving overall efficiency of the organization**.
+Forms are one of the most essential & economic tools as regards digital transformation of a business.
+They are effective sources of data collection, storage & management.
+They help streamline business processes thereby improving overall efficiency of the organization.

 **As simple as they are in terms of usage, they go a long way in building a solid customer base, contact list and branding!**